awsdocs/amazon-ec2-user-guide/doc_source/ec2-fleet-attribute-based-instance-type-selection.md

 Depending on whether you use the console or the AWS CLI, you can specify the instance attributes for attribute\-based instance type selection as follows:

-In the console, you can specify the instance attributes in one or both of the following fleet configuration components:
+In the console, you can specify the instance attributes in the following fleet configuration component:
-+ In a launch template, and reference the launch template in the fleet request
++ In a launch template, and then reference the launch template in the fleet request
-+ In the fleet request

 In the AWS CLI, you can specify the instance attributes in one or all of the following fleet configuration components:
-+ In a launch template, and reference the launch template in the fleet request
++ In a launch template, and then reference the launch template in the fleet request
 + In a launch template override

   If you want a mix of instances that use different AMIs, you can specify instance attributes in multiple launch template overrides\.
 For example, different instance types can use x86 and Arm\-based processors\.